maryferrer/daily-notes/README.md

 Today, I worked through the JavaScript Algorithms and Data Structures section, specifically the Object Oriented Programming course.

 An **Object** class is one of several data types in JavaScript.
 Objects are used to store data in the form of *Properties* and *Values*.
-Within an object, you can create several Properties and also assign values to those properties.
+Within an object, you can create several Properties and also assign Values to those properties.

 For example: